mryujitanaka/Ubuntu-Post-Install-Script/README.md

 That's it!
 Now just test the programs that were automatically downloaded to your computer!

 ### Notes
+I recommend you run the scripts after you have freshly installed your deb-based operating system.

 The scripts were created specifically to meet my needs.
 So, if you want to change them to suit yours and/or share them with others, you can according to the [license](https://github.com/vyujitanaka/Ubuntu-Post-Install-Script#license) of this project.

 Before running the scripts, I strongly recommend that you study them and observe what they will update/install on your computer.